What is SOAP (Simple Object Access Protocol)?

 As a protocol, SOAP offers a complete suite of features for developers to implement as they see fit, including error-checking, data integrity and security, success/retry logic, and end-to-end reliability.
 These features are optionally applied with the use of SOAP extensions such as WS-Security, WS-AtomicTransaction, and WS-ReliableMessaging.
 Although it is limited to sending and receiving XML messages, SOAP can traverse multiple transport protocols including HTTP and SMTP, amongst others.

-Owing to its more complex implementation than, say, a REST messaging framework, SOAP is mainly used in enterprise environments where there is a strong need for security and high-fidelity distributed transactions.
+Owing to its more complex implementation than, say, a REST messaging framework, Simple Object Access Protocol is mainly used in enterprise environments where there is a strong need for security and high-fidelity distributed transactions.
 For example, banking and e-commerce applications may find SOAP to be more applicable than a REST-based alternative.